³ÉÈË¿ìÊÖ

 Applicants are evaluated for an interview based on their ability to meet or exceed the program's requirements relative to the applicant pool.
 The admissions process is highly competitive, and being selected for an interview does not guarantee acceptance into the program.

-Interviews for the 2025-2026 application cycle will be conducted via Zoom.
-The PA program will begin selecting and scheduling applicants invited to interview starting May 27, 2025, and will stop interviewing applicants October 31, 2025.
+Interviews for the 2026-2027 application cycle will be conducted via Zoom.
+The PA program will begin selecting and scheduling applicants invited to interview starting May 2026 and will stop interviewing applicants approximately October 15, 2026.

 Two interviewers, one of whom is a PA, will conduct the interviews.
-The Program Director, principal and institutional faculty members, PA advisory board members, or institution alumni and friends may participate in the interviews.
+The Program Director, principal and institutional faculty members, PA community board members, program staff, or institutional alumni and friends may participate in the interviews.

 Selection Process and Acceptance

 Acceptance: A conditional offer of admission to the PA Program requires a non-refundable deposit of $750.00 within 14 calendar days of being notified of your acceptance.
 This deposit is necessary to secure your spot in the program and will be applied toward your tuition and fees upon enrollment.
-Failure to submit the deposit within the 14-day timeframe forfeits your acceptance into the program.
+Failure to submit the deposit within the 14 calendar day timeframe forfeits your acceptance into the program.

 Pre-enrollment Requirements